Boca del Cielo

 Boca de Cielo (Spanish mouth of heaven) is a small fishing town and beach in the municipality of Tonalá, Chiapas, Mexico.
 It and Puerto Arista, fifteen km away, are the two best known beaches on the Chiapas coast.
-Boca de Cielo is part of Chiapas’ Istmus-Costa Region on the north coast. it is one of many beaches in the region that stretch uninterrupted by anything except estuaries and lagoons formed by the small rivers that run from the nearby Sierra Madre de Chiapas mountains to the Pacific Ocean.
+Boca de Cielo is part of Chiapas’ Isthmus-Costa Region on the north coast. it is one of many beaches in the region that stretch uninterrupted by anything except estuaries and lagoons formed by the small rivers that run from the nearby Sierra Madre de Chiapas mountains to the Pacific Ocean.
 The climate is semi moist with rain mostly in the summer and an average annual temperature of 27C, with weather is hottest in the spring and summer.
 The area around Boca del Cielo is filled with pastures for cattle as this is the main economic activity of the northern coast region.

 The Boca del Cielo community is located on the mainland and was exclusively dedicated to fishing historically, but along with Puerto Arista, it became a beach destination in the 20th century.
 Most of the town's residents now engage in both fishing and tourism.
 The houses of the town are partially obscured from the main docks by various palm and flowing trees and surrounded by water and pastureland.
 The town centers on the docks from which boat leave to fish and take tourists to the shoal area called San Marcos.

 Boca del Cielo's main distinction is a long lagoon called La Joya, which is separated from open ocean by a sliver of land or shoal broken in the middle.
 The name, which means “mouth of heaven,” refers to this opening which looks off into open ocean where the sun sets in the evening.
 The water of the lagoon is generally shallow and is a mixture of fresh water from the estuary of a small river and sea water from the ocean.
 The opening in the shoal allows for this mixture and also causing the level of the lagoon to rise and fall depending on the tide.
 The water is shallow enough, especially at low tide, for people to cross it without a boat, with the water coming up only to the knees or waist.
 In areas, sand bars with pool of water and islands appear.
 The exception to the shallowness is near the opening to the sea where water is deeper with strong currents.
 Here, the water can be as deep as ten meters with the opening as wide as fifty meters, depending on the tide.
 The lagoon extends for kilometers on either side of Boca del Cielo, with many of the banks away from the tourist areas covered with mangroves.
 The lagoon is rich in fish and shrimp.